 Wexford, PA 15090

 The barn is not open unless there is a program scheduled.
-However, you are free to wander the trails from sun rise to sun down every day.
+However, you are free to wander the trails from sun rise to sun set, every day.

 We are generally in Monday Friday, so if you need to reach us the best way is to call the office number listed above and leave your name, number and message.

-We often receive calls about: injured/sick and baby animals found, programs, reservations for programs, creature capture and relocation, issues in the park, etc. Feel free to give us a call at the number above for questions, comments, or concerns, Thanks!
+We often receive calls about: injured/sick and baby animals found, programs, reservations for programs, creature capture and relocation, issues in the park, etc. Feel free to give us a call at the number above for questions.
+Thanks!